-(Amendments made to document TRANS/SC.1/294/Rev.5 appear in bold.)
+Amendments made to document ECE/TRANS/WP.1/2007/1 appear in bold

-This chapter takes into account the responsibility of adults to ensure children's safety; it faces the serious ethical problem of the killing and injuring of children in traffic accidents and is consistent with the Convention on the Rights of the Child, which clearly calls adults and their institutions to account for the well-being of children.
+This chapter takes into account the responsibility of adults to ensure children's safety; it faces the serious social problem of the killing and injuring of children in traffic situations and is consistent with the Convention on the Rights of the Child, which clearly calls adults and their institutions to account for the well-being of children.
 This includes the protection of children from road traffic violence.
-(ECE/TRANS/WP.1/2006/10/Rev.1)